CheeseLad/the-experiment/README.md

 `!help` - Lists all the commands you can use with The Experiment.

-`!invite` - Sends the invite link for The Experiment.
+`!invite` - Sends a discord bot invite link for The Experiment.